-When I first moved out on my own and went grocery shopping, I had NO IDEA what a good price for apples or bananas was – I didn’t know how to “shop around” for the best price without going to every grocery store in my town, which I wasn’t about to do between studying and working minimum wage at an ice cream shop.
+When I first moved out on my own and went grocery shopping, I had NO IDEA what a good price for apples or bananas was – I didn’t know how to “shop around” for the best produce prices without going to every grocery store in my town, which I wasn’t about to do between studying and working minimum wage at an ice cream shop.
 I basically only went to the closest grocery store to my house, and paid whatever they were asking because I didn’t know any better.
 I likely wasted a lot of money because, well, I didn’t know any better.

-So if you’re newly on your own, I’m going to break it down for you; here are the average ranges of what you should expect to pay for produce.
-Of course, prices vary throughout the year, but the cheapest way to eat produce is to eat what’s in season!
+So if you’re newly on your own, I’m going to break it down for you; here are the average prices of what you should expect to pay for produce.
+Of course, produce prices vary throughout the year, but the cheapest way to eat produce is to eat what’s in season!
 You can buy it when it’s in season, at its cheapest, then freeze or can it for use later on, when it’s more expensive or not available.

 (Prices are approximations, and will also vary depending on where you live; these prices pertain to Utah.)

 Red delicious are usually the cheapest, but Fuji, Gala, and Braeburn varieties go on sale quite often and are sometimes a better deal.

 Oranges – Average: .60/each, or $1/lb.
 Good: .20/each or .50/lb.

 Juicier, sweeter oranges will be a deeper orange, and heavier for their size.